neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

 --train_info ./data/coco/annotations/instances_train2017.json \
 --validation_info ./data/coco/annotations/instances_val2017.json \
 --train_images ./data/coco/images \
---validation_images ./data/coco/images
+--validation_images ./data/coco/images \
+--backbone
 ```
 The weights are stored in the `./weights` directory by default and use the `<config>_<epoch>_<iter>.pth` naming
 convention

-3) Validate that the training commands are completed successfully by checking under the `./weights` directory for the trained weights.
+3) Validate that the training command was completed successfully by checking under the `./weights` directory for the trained weights.
    Upon success, the resulting directory structure should look like the following (a few directories are missing content for brevity):
 ```
 └── Project_Directory
     ├── data
-    │   ├── coco
+    │    └── coco
-    │   │   ├── annotations
+    │        ├── annotations
-    │   │   └── images
+    │        └── images
-    │   └── scripts
+    │
     └── weights
         ├── darknet53.pth
         └── yolact_darknet53_54_800000.pth